 the australia blog

-As I drew closer to the 'upper quartile' of my thirties, and with the prospect of the next few decades stretching out before me like an uninspiring concrete pavement with the words "more of the same" chalked tauntingly in large, banal letters, I felt it was time for a life MOT.
-With punishing Australian visa restrictions kicking in at the age of forty, it was a 'go for it now or forever hold your peace' scenario.
-I can handle most things, but regret isn't one of them.
-I was at an inescapable crossroads and so, in March 2016 after a gruelling bureaucratic process during which I was awarded a first class degree in tenacity, Australia became my home.
-The Australia Blog charts the highs and lows of my new life Down Under.
+As I drew closer to the 'upper quartile' of my thirties, and with the prospect of the next few decades stretching out before me like an uninspiring concrete pavement with the words "more of the same" chalked tauntingly in large, banal letters, I felt it was time for a life reboot.
+I can handle most things, but regret isn't one of them and so, after much effort, Australia became my home.
+My Australia Blog charts the highs and lows of my new life Down Under.

 sydney bucket list: the figure eight pools